Second Most Recent Impact

 Other supervolcanos are likely to have been set off by the impact of a large asteroid in the past.
 Although pressures beneath a volcano had to have built up before the impact, their sudden release before smaller eruptions could occur, probably contributed to the scale.
 A factor of great importance to us may be the way in which the height of Africa above sea level has provided sanctuary when oceanic floods ravaged the world.
 It has been supposed that only a few thousand humans existed in Africa at the time Mt.
 Toba erupted.
 Earlier emigrants from Africa who favored coastal areas, especially in Europe, whose interior lay beneath an ice cap, would have died in the flood.
 In evolution, timing is everything, and once more, our species might have gone extinct.

 The problem of scientific specialization shows up clearly when an ice core from Greenland or Antarctica is examined, and scientists conclude from it that the world entered a period of warming or cooling.
 For example, at the 74,000-year axis change, northern Greenland was moved closer to the geographic North Pole, as well as to higher elevations above sea level due to flattening at the poles, while southern Greenland was moved further south.
 Sudden temperature changes recorded in ice cores confirm that this axis change occurred.

 The remains of crocodiles in the Arctic, coal in the Antarctic, and evidence of glaciation close to the present equator have all been accepted as proof of past climate change.
 What they really provide is proof of past axis change.
 An understanding of axis change is going to lead to an altered view of Earth’s geological history.
-It will be recognized that every part of Earth’s surface has existed in the tropics and in the Polar Regions numerous times and that significant changes in latitude have taken place within the memory of humankind.
+It will be recognized that every part of Earth’s surface has existed in the tropics, and in the Polar Regions and that significant changes in latitude have taken place within the memory of humankind.

 Evidence of Axis Change: